Segment types

 Larger list-based segments

-Larger list-based segments are available to customers on an Enterprise plan.
+Larger list-based segments are only available to customers on select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Larger list-based segments work well when you have lists of contexts you want to target that number more than 15,000.
 Larger list-based segments can include only one targeted context kind.
 These segments were previously called "big segments."